 A Preference for Virtual Selling

-Prospects Are Spending More Virtually
+Prospects Spend More Virtually

 Sellers Manage the Entire Sales Cycle Virtually

-Video is the Preferred Channel for Virtual Selling
+Video Is the Preferred Channel for Virtual Selling

 Why Virtual Selling Is Challenging

 Virtual selling may sound straightforward: take your best salespeople, connect them with your best prospects on Zoom and let the magic happen.
 But in reality, virtual selling presents specific challenges that go beyond meeting sales targets.
 Sellers who excel at creating connections in person do not always successfully transition to the shorter calls and faster pace of online selling.
 Without the in-person cues they used to rely on, sellers often find it challenging to learn the culture and specific needs of a prospect who is also adjusting to a new sales environment.
-Adding to the challenge is that in a virtual sales world, salespeople can’t rely on the wisdom and feedback of their colleagues who used to be working in the same office.
+Adding to the challenge is that in a virtual sales world, salespeople can’t rely on the wisdom and feedback of their colleagues who used to work in the same office with them.

-Techniques For Success In A Virtual Selling Environment
+Techniques for Success in a Virtual Selling Environment

-Create Sales Engagement in The Age of Zoom
+Create Sales Engagement in the Age of Zoom

 Train Sellers for a Virtual Environment

-Without the ability to train sellers on-site, many organizations are simply going without training or resorting to ad hoc, shortened training conversations.
+Without the ability to train sellers on-site, many organizations simply go without training or resorting to ad hoc, shortened training conversations.
 This lack of training has both short and long-term consequences.
 In the short run, the salesperson may miss their target because their message is confusing.
 In the long run, sellers who are not succeeding will end up leaving the company.
 Video provides a way to give reps the critical feedback they need to succeed.
 Have sellers record themselves delivering their best pitch and share it with their manager or the broader sales team for input.
 Keep the cycle going until the rep masters the pitch and can close the deal.

 Foster Sales Team Collaboration